 Beth and Michael were waiting by the front door of our place when I arrived.
 I’m not usually very out front with my emotions, but seeing them there at the front steps, smiling and waving, well…I just started to weep like a little girl.

 I would be lying if I said that there weren’t moments when I was kidnapped that I thought I might never be making it home to see what I was seeing.
 I dropped to my knees and wrapped my arm around Beth’s waist, the other arm pulling my son in with us.
 He was sobbing too.
 It’s hard to tell your kid to be tough when you got the waterworks going just as bad as he does.

 “I missed you, dad.
 I thought you were going to die…” he cried.

 I squeezed him tight.
 “You don’t need to be scared anymore…it’s so good to see you.”

-I got up to my knees and planted a long awaited kiss on my wife’s cherry lips.
+I got up from my knees and planted a long-awaited kiss on my wife’s cherry lips.
 “And mommy too.”